GoTeamEpsilon/OpenEMR-Cloud/README.md

 ## 📓 Notes

 - This is an *alpha* release of the guide.
 Version 1 proper will be HIPAA/BAA compliant.
-- Version 2 will be fully automated and allow users choose any cloud provider they want, including the option to set up a "local cloud".
+- Version 2 will be a fully automated "turnkey" solution that allows users to choose any cloud provider they want, including the option to set up a "local cloud" on premise.

 ## License